timdp/hampster/README.md

 ### `--pull`

-Perform a `git pull` for previously cloned repositories.
+Perform a `git pull --recurse-submodules` for previously cloned repositories.
 The remote and branch are never specified, so Git will decide.

 ### `--rebase`